List of visionary tall buildings and structures

 This is a list of buildings and other structures that have been envisioned.

 The X-Seed 4000 is one of the tallest structures ever conceived.
-Shown in this image is the Burj Khalifa (828 m), tallest structure in the world at the time of completion in 2010 to this year, and the X-Seed 4000 project (4000 m).
+Shown in this image is the Burj Khalifa (828 m), tallest structure in the world since 2009 to this year, and the X-Seed 4000 project (4000 m).

-The definition of 'vision' is that used by the Council on Tall Buildings and Urban Habitat.
+The definition of "vision" is that used by the Council on Tall Buildings and Urban Habitat.
 The list does not include under construction buildings; these are listed at List of tallest buildings.